LCOGT/banzai/docs/index.rst

 Crosstalk
 =========
-Currently, only Sinistro images are read out using multiple amplifiers.
-The Sinistro frames do have significant crosstalk between amplifiers, which is removed using linear coefficients that relate each quadrant to every other quadrant.
+Currently, only 1-meter imagesr are read out using multiple amplifiers.
+These frames do have significant crosstalk between amplifiers, which is removed using linear coefficients that relate each quadrant to every other quadrant.
+These values are read from the ``CRSTLK{i}{j}`` keywords in the header.
+These coefficients are hard coded for historical data.

 Gain